jds1026/simplec/README.md

 > simplec *somefile.c*

-The compiler will create, open, and write to a file called *compilation.txt* in the simplec directory.
-The output of the compilation is an AST of each statement from the input source file, as well as the contents of the symbol table used during these front end phases.
+The compiler will create, open, and write to a file called *compilation.txt* in the current working directory.
+The output of the compilation is an AST of each statement from the input source file, as well as the contents of the symbol table used during analysis.

 For a statement like:
 > int alpha = 4;